Nish-19/Contrastive_Learning_MM_FND/README.md

 ### SOTA Comparisons

-1. SAFE

-We use [SAFE](https://github.com/Jindi0/SAFE) as one of our baselines.
+1. SAFE: We use [SAFE](https://github.com/Jindi0/SAFE) as one of our baselines.
 The code for running on our data is present in the Comparison_SOTA/SAFE folder.

-2. EANN

-We use [EANN](https://github.com/yaqingwang/EANN-KDD18) as another baseline.
+2. EANN: We use [EANN](https://github.com/yaqingwang/EANN-KDD18) as another baseline.
 The code for running EANN on our data is present in Comparison_SOTA/EANN.

 ### Contrastive Learning based Novelty Model